moondance-labs/tanssi-docs/learn/framework/overview.md

 ---
 title: Appchain Development Framework Overview
-description: Substrate is a blockchain development framework built in Rust Programming Language that streamlines and speeds up the process of developing new Appchains.
+description: Substrate is a blockchain development framework built in Rust Programming Language that streamlines and speeds up the process of developing new appchains.
 ---

 # Appchain Development Framework Overview {: #appchain-dev-framework-overview }

 ## Introduction {: #introduction }

-Building an Appchain from scratch is a very complex task that requires deep knowledge in a wide range of areas, including (but not limited to):
+Building an appchain from scratch is a very complex task that requires deep knowledge in a wide range of areas, including (but not limited to):

 - **Consensus Algorithms** - consensus ensures that all participants in the blockchain network agree on the validity of transactions.
 Some popular consensus mechanisms include Proof of Work (PoW) and Proof of Stake (PoS)